phucvin/solv-01/README.md

 ```

 TODOs:
-- List of counter components, with add & remove buttons
 - Start offline-capable
 - Maybe get CID from index's query param
 - Use generator for render (like https://crank.js.org/)